Song first, drums last.

 Q: Tell us about your studio setup.

-A: I've been tracking at the same pro-grade studio since the mid-90's.
+A: There are a few pro-grade studios I work with in Chicago.
+My go-to I've been working out of since the mid-90's.
 Over the years they have hosted artists such as Cheap Trick and Mike Chapman.
 The Ludwig kit there always sounds great.

 Q: What other musicians or music production professionals inspire you?